OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:53

-So from that day on they plotted to take His life.
+So from that day on they plotted to end His life.

 ---